 The Supervisory Committee must approve the selection of all seminars.

 The Ph.D. program offers a major in preaching.
 Ph.D. students in the may apply to a minor in any area in which the seminary offers majors.
-Faculty supervisors in the minor field review applicant portfolios, making admissions recommendations to the Associate Dean for the Ph.D.
-Program.
+Faculty supervisors in the minor field review applicant portfolios, making admissions recommendations to the Director of the Research Doctoral Program.